 His practice includes real estate leasing and sales, business formation and financing, and various levels of administrative and appellate practice in the areas of planning, zoning, land use and development law, including administrative/quasi-judicial hearings/trials, and appellate representation on land use/zoning and development matters.

 Mr. Alderman has combined the lobbying of county, state and municipal elected officials as part of his practice to ensure complete client representation.
 Mr. Alderman has been admitted to practice before all Maryland state courts, the U.S. District Court for the District of Maryland, U.S. Court of Federal Claims, the United States Supreme Court and is a member of the Baltimore County and Maryland State Associations.
-Mr. Alderman has served as the Firm’s Managing Principal since 1998.
+Mr. Alderman served as the Firm’s Managing Principal from 1998 through 2017.
 In May 2013, Mr. Alderman completed the certification course for SBA 504 Loan Closings.
 Mr. Alderman is the President of The Country Club of Maryland, located on Stevenson Lane in Towson, Maryland, having been elected to that position in 2013 after seven years as a Board Member of CCMD.

 Areas of Practice